devichs/Java-Frameworks-Project/README.md

         assertEquals(maxinv,partOut.getMaxInv());
     }
 ```
-**J.  Remove the class files for any unused validators in order to clean your code.**
+**J.  Removed the class files for any unused validators in order to clean your code.**

 Referencing:
 ```